MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-time-budget-line.md

 ## Create a Time budget line

 **Prerequisite:** A project budget must be created for the project.
-For more information, see [Create and delete project cost budgets](create-delete-project-budget.md).
+For more information, see [Create and delete project cost budgets](create-delete-project-budget.md) or [Create and delete project sales budgets](create-delete-project-sales-budget.md)

 To create a project budget line for the **Time** transaction class, follow these steps.